 Observation Of This Experiment With Balloons

-Isn’t this strange?
-Most people would think that the balloons would either equalise or that the bigger balloon will give some of its air to the smaller one.
+Isn’t this experiment strange?
+Most people would think that the balloons would either equalize or that the bigger balloon will give some of its air to the smaller one.

 But it doesn’t in this experiment.
 Instead, the bigger balloon just sucks in all the air from the small balloon, leaving it empty.
 Leaving it to lie there in its empty state feeling deflated and powerless 🙂